mistyunicorn/env-json-cache/README.md

 //env.set("TEST_DEFAULT_VALUE",true)

-// get value from cache if the value is not present in cache deafult value will return if(env.get("TEST_DEFAULT_VALUE",false)){
+// get the value if the value is not present default value will return, i.e, second parameter if(env.get("TEST_DEFAULT_VALUE",false)){
     console.log("Hey am here")
 }